-As a user of ZoweTM API Mediation Layer, onboard an existing REST API service with the ZoweTM API Mediation Layer without changing the code of the API service.
-This is process is also described as static onboarding.
+As a user of ZoweTM, onboard an existing REST API service to the ZoweTM API Mediation Layer without changing the code of the API service.
+This form of onboarding is also referred to as, "static onboarding".

-Note: When developing a new service, it is not recommended to onboard a REST service using this method, as this method is non-native to the API Mediaiton Layer.
-For a complete list of methods to onboard a REST service natively to the API Mediation Layer, see the Onboarding Overview on page 164.
+Note: When developing a new service, it is not recommended to onboard a REST service using this method, as this method is non-native to the API Mediation Layer.
+For a complete list of methods to onboard a REST service natively to the API Mediation Layer, see the Service Onboarding Guides on page 190.